shriprem/StayAwake/README.md

 StayAwake does its job by simulating key presses of unused or low side-effect buttons at specified time intervals.
 This is a safe and non-intrusive way to keep your Microsoft Teams status _Active_.

-StayAwake executable is now digitally signed by the kind folks at [OSSign](https://ossign.org).
-Thank you!
+StayAwake executable is now digitally signed by the kind folks at [OSSign](https://www.ossign.org).
+Thanks to the code signing, there is *NO* need for users to override the Windows Defender Smartscreen or [unblock the executable file](https://stackoverflow.com/questions/48946680/how-to-avoid-the-windows-defender-smartscreen-prevented-an-unrecognized-app-fro) to launch StayAwake.

 ## User Interface
 ![StayAwake UI](images/StayAwakeApp.png)